 Post-Inflammatory hyperpigmentation and scarring

 Once acne blemishes have healed, you may notice that small dark spots have appeared in their wake.
 Post-inflammatory hyperpigmentation spots are not considered true scars because they fade over time.
-It can take months or even years for PIH spots to go away, but products that contain hydroquinone or arbutin may help expedite the process.
-Ask your physician about a regimen that includes hydroquinone, like the Obagi Nu-Derm Transformation System.
-You can also inquire about regimens like the Obagi Nu-Derm Fx Starter System that contain the less potent lightening agent, arbutin.
+It can take months or even years for PIH spots to go away, but products that contain arbutin, a potent skin lightening ingredient, may help expedite the process.
+Ask your physician about a regimen that includes arbutin, like the Obagi Nu-Derm Fx Starter System.

 True scarring in the form of raised lumps or depressions in the skin can follow acne as well.
 Your dermatologist will help you determine the best course of action for addressing acne scarring.